data-engineer-portfolio/data-engineer-portfolio/README.md

-# Hi there 👋, I’m a Data Engineer in the making!
+# Hi there 👋, I’m a Data + AI Engineer in the making!

-Welcome to my **Data Engineering Portfolio** — a place where I showcase my journey from **ETL developer to modern Data Engineer**.
+Welcome to my **Data + AI Engineering Portfolio** — a place where I showcase my journey from **ETL developer to modern Data + AI  Engineer**.
 I love building **scalable, efficient, and reusable data pipelines** while continuously learning new technologies.

 ---